Jason2Brownlee/AuthoritySite/README.md

 An authority website is a highly trusted and reputable online platform recognized for its extensive, well-researched content and expertise in a specific niche or industry.

-I've had some success with authority websites, having written thousands of tutorials, many tens of books, received many millions of pageviews per month, sold many millions of dollars of digital products, and exited for multiple 7-figures (e.g. [CleverAlgorithms](https://web.archive.org/web/20130120074424/CleverAlgorithms.com) (archived), [MobileGameEngines](https://web.archive.org/web/20131108154500/http://mobilegameengines.com/) (archived), [MachineLearningMastery](https://MachineLearningMastery.com) (sold), and [SuperFastPython](https://SuperFastPython.com).
+I've had some success with authority websites, having written thousands of tutorials, published many tens of books, received many millions of pageviews per month, sold many millions of dollars of digital products, and exited for multiple 7-figures (e.g. [CleverAlgorithms](https://web.archive.org/web/20130120074424/CleverAlgorithms.com) (archived), [MobileGameEngines](https://web.archive.org/web/20131108154500/http://mobilegameengines.com/) (archived), [MachineLearningMastery](https://MachineLearningMastery.com) (sold), and [SuperFastPython](https://SuperFastPython.com).

-Over the years I'm often asked questions about how to get started with authority websites.
+I'm often asked about how to get started with authority websites.

 This project captures my best advice: to read high quality books on the topic and do what they say.
 This is how I got started.
 Importantly, I point out _which_ high quality books to read.

-I have written a book of my own on the subject (for my sons) telling the story of how I built, ran, and sold a 7-figure site (titled "_The Story of Machine Learning Mastery: How I Built, Operated, and Sold a Multimillion-Dollar Website_").
-I may release it publicly one day, but not yet.
-Until then, this project contains my best advice in the form of a reading list.

 I used to direct people to my goodreads [authority shelf](https://www.goodreads.com/review/list/5243638-jason?shelf=authority-site) and [writing shelf](https://www.goodreads.com/review/list/5243638-jason?shelf=writing), but it is too hard to navigate.